ldn-softdev/jtc/Walk-path tutorial.md

 }
 ```
 _NOTE_: holding two non-unique labels would render such _JSON object_ non-addressable: indeed, in the above JSON,
-if thje object were to hold both values, which value then to select when addressed by the label `"abc"`?
+if the object were to hold both values, which value then to select when addressed by the label `"abc"`?
+##

-Getting back to the quantifiers: _any parsed objects will hold only **one** specific label, and so does array with its indices_.
+Getting back to the quantifiers: _any parsed objects will hold only **one** unique label, and so does array with its indices_.
 If so,
-the usual semantic of quantifiers in lexemes `>..<l` and `>..>t` is moot then: we know that in the _parsed_ object cannot be a second,
+the usual semantic of quantifiers as a search instance in lexemes `>..<l` and `>..>t` is moot: we know that in the _parsed_ object
-third, forth (and so on) label, there can be only one.
-The same applies to arrays: there can be only one unique index in there, thus
+cannot be a second, third, forth (and so on) the same label, there can be only one.
+The same applies to arrays: there can be only one
-only instance `0` makes sense.
+unique index in there, thus only instance `0` (the first and the only instance) makes sense.

 Thus, a usual semantic of quantifier as a _match instance_ (except instance `0`) in these lexemes is meaningless.

 Therefore it was overloaded with a different and quite handy one: _a quantifier in these non-recursive lexemes allows
 addressing neighbors (sibling) of the matched entry_.
 I.e., the quantifier here becomes _**relative**_ (to the matched entry)
 and therefore can take a _negative value_ - that is the only case when a quantifier may go negative.